aws-samples/aws-realtime-image-analysis/README.md

 # Project Description

-- Amazon Rekognition을 활용한 이미지 자동 태킹 및 이미지 태그 데이터 시각화 서비스
-- (1) 아래와 같이 이미지를 업로드 하면,
+- Automatic tagging images and visualization of tags from the images with Amazon Rekognition
+- (1) For images uploaded like this:
 ![demo_upload_image_files](assets/demo-upload-image-files.png)
-- (2) 다음과 같이 이미지 태그 데이터의 분석 결과를 보여준다.
+- (2) Visualize the analysis results of taggs automatically extracted from images
 ![demo_image_tags_visualization](assets/demo-image-tags-visualization.png)

+  * Read this in other languages: [English](README.md), [Korea(한국어)](README.kr.md)

 ### Architecture
 ![auto_image_tagger-architecture](auto_image_tagger_arch.png)